AndrewEastwood/enhanced-analytics/README.md

 ## 2 Use It
-Then somehwere in a component:
+Then somewhere in a component:
 ```
 import useAnalytics from 'enhanced-analytics';